Phase separation of a magnetic fluid: Asymptotic states and non-equilibrium kinetics

 \subsection{Methodology}

-When a system is quenched from high-temperature disordered state ($T>T_c$) to a low-temperature ordered phase ($T<T_c$), there is a formation of the condensed phase that coarsens with time to yield a new equilibrium state.
-As the SM fluid has both spatial and magnetic order, we use a variety of tools to understand the non-equilibrium evolution and the organization in the equilibrated structures.
+When a system is quenched from high-temperature disordered state ($T>T_c$) to a low-temperature ordered phase ($T<T_c$), there is a formation of the condensed phase that coarsens with time to yield another asymptotic state.
+As the SM fluid has both spatial and magnetic order, we use a variety of tools to understand the non-equilibrium evolution and the organization in these self-assemblies.